LegalizeAdulthood/refactor-test-suite/results/VisualStudio2015Results.md

 Notes:
- * **Extract Function** and **Extract Method** were available as an additional free add-on, but is included in Update 1 and enabled through Tools / Options.
+ * **Extract Function** and **Extract Method** were available as an additional free add-on, but are included in Update 1 and enabled through Tools / Options.
  * **Move Implementation to Source File** is available as *Move Definition Location*.